 Overview: Preparing for Spring Boot migration

 Spring Boot migrations are rarely just a version bump.
-You need to understand your repositories, identify hidden dependencies, align build tooling, and plan release waves so downstream services can upgrade safely.
+You need to understand your repositories, identify hidden dependencies, align build tooling, and plan release waves — small batches of repos upgraded together so downstream consumers can follow safely.
 This workshop walks you through a realistic, end-to-end prep flow using the Moderne Platform and CLI so you can move into a Spring Boot 4 migration with fewer surprises.

 Throughout the workshop, you will see screenshot placeholders and collapsible Reference output sections.
 Use them as quick sanity checks to confirm you are on the right path.
 Do not worry if your output differs slightly (CLI versions, repository counts, and file paths can vary).